Monika3002/Monika3002/README.md

 ## About me
-I'm Monika from India ,and I do content on development.
+I'm Monika from India and I do content on development.
 I really enjoy learning languages and framework like react and javascript.

 **SKILLS**
 + CPP